charlotte-2222/charlotte-2222.github.io/_posts/2022-07-06-This-early-july.md

 tags: Life
 ---

 It's been a few days since I've last wrote and posted anything.
 I wish that I could say I was busy, but that would simply be a lie.
-If were to explain how I've felt lately I might liken it to a masquerade, melancholia, sorrow, tired; simply empty.
+If I were to explain how I've felt lately I might liken it to a masquerade, melancholia, sorrow, tired; simply empty.

 I no longer can afford my unhealthy methods of coping - the blades were either broken long ago or lost.
 Cigarettes cost more than they ever have.
 I have no alcohol.
 Video games, friends, and my partner don't even offer an escape.
 I know I'm in a better place now than I was in July 2019.
 I can still taste the cold barrel, and the powder residue that coated it.
 I still remember the shouting, the kicking, and most of all the crying late at night.